BREAKING

 Borderline reawakens

-feelings you had to suppress/put away as a child, to survive your
+feelings you had to suppress/put away as a child, to survive in

-environment.
-A child's emotional pain often goes unnoticed or unattended
+your environment.
+A child's emotional pain often goes unnoticed

-to by his parents, and so he learns to disregard it himself--or
+or unattended to by his parents, and so he learns to disregard it

 It's

-hard to comprehend why we've decided to love a broken, dysfunctional
+hard to comprehend why we've decided to love a broken person who

-person.
-We want to resist believing that something's wrong with
+makes us feel so much stress.
+We want to resist believing that something's

-him/her, as it brings up questions about ourself.
-We can't imagine
+wrong with him/her, as it brings up questions about ourselves!
+It

-individual and keep us ensnared.
-We shudder to think that we could
+shudder to think that we could be damaged too~ but perhaps

 made in heaven' (at least, at first).